ArnoStar/SillyCord/README.md

 ![The main page](./docs/images/Capture5.PNG)

 Here is the main page.
 For now it is a bit empty.
-That's cause you have no friend!
+That's cause you have no friends!
 Don't worry that's maybe sad but totally normal!
 But before we find you a friend let's edit your profile.
 Click on your self.

 ![Your profile](./docs/images/Capture6.PNG)